Ensuring students are happy, secure, and prepared to participate

 - To normalize asking for help.
 Students become more comfortable with asking for help when they seek it, not just from teachers, but from fellow students.

-Early Bird is an extension of the school day available to all students before the start of school from 7:00 AM until the start of their first class.
-This hour provides a place for students to complete homework or quietly socialize with friends in a supervised environment.
-Students must remain in the designated area before their classes begin.
+Early Bird is a voluntary brief extension of the school day available to all students before the start of school.
+Early Bird provides a place for students to be dropped off a few minutes early and quietly socialize with friends in a structured, supervised environment.
 There is no fee for Early Bird.

-BASIS Independent Fremont offers a meal service to students of all ages.
-We partner with School Foodies to accommodate dietary restrictions and allergies.
-School Foodies crafts healthy, popular, and highly customizable kid-friendly menus.
+BASIS Independent Manhattan offers a lunch program for students of all ages.
+We work closely with our third-party provider to accommodate dietary restrictions and allergies.
+We have gluten-free, nut-free, organic, and farm-to-table options available.